Eyald6/CTFs/bfnote.md

 </div>
 ```

-Sadly, not XSS for us **BUT** there is a new <style> element in the page now!
+Sadly, not an XSS for us **BUT** there is a new <style> element in the page now!
 Trying to simply post a <style></style> note results in an empty output from `sanitize`, so, is it interesting?
 Consider the next payload:

 ```html
 <svg></p><style id=output><a id="</style><img src=1 onerror=alert(1)>">